Scala-Dev/exp-js-sdk/README.md

 - `apiKey` The consumer app api key.
 Required consumer app credential.
 - `allowPairing` Whether or not to allow authentication to fallback to pairing mode.
 If `true`, invalid or missing device credentials will start the sdk in pairing mode.
 Defaults to `false`.
 - `host` The api host to authenticate with.
 Defaults to `https://api.goexp.io`.
-- `enableNetwork` Whether or not to establish a socket connection with the EXP network.
+- `enableNetwork` Whether or not to establish a socket connection with the network for real time communication.
 If `false` you will not be able to listen for broadcasts.
 Defaults to `true`.

 ```javascript
 # Authenticating as a user.